jose-gomes1/face-rec-python/README.md

 ## Comparison

 This project provides a lightweight, customizable approach for learning purposes.
-For production-ready solutions, consider libraries like [face_recognition](https://github.com/ageitgey/face_recognition).

 ---